JanSharp/VRCVFXTargetGun/VFXTargetGun/notes.md

 - [x] Q picking like Factorio (desktop only for now)
   - [ ] maybe add some text somewhere which has the currently highlighted effect name?
 - [x] highlight to know what you're about to Q pick (also desktop only for now)
-- [ ] support colliders for non obj effects
+- [x] support colliders for loop effects
 - [ ] support mesh renderers for non obj effects to have a "preview" (?)
 - [x] add option for effect descriptors for what type of obj they are
   - [x] dropdown with default "auto"